Disposal and its effect on your concession

 Here are some common examples of when you could dispose:

-- You granted a lease extension to an existing tenant prior to moving in.
+- You grant a lease extension to an existing tenant before moving in.

-- You leased out a room within 12 months of moving in.
+- You lease out a room within 12 months of moving in.

 - You sell or transfer part of your interest in the property within 12 months of moving in.

-- Within a few months of moving in, you lease out your home using an online accommodation sharing platform while you take holidays.
+- Within a few months of moving in, you lease out your home using an online accommodation sharing platform (e.g. Airbnb, Booking.com, Stayz) while you take holidays.

 - An existing tenant continues to live in the home after their lease expires or for more than 6 months after settlement, whichever comes earlier.